CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

    ![](images/accept.png)

-5. Navigate back to the instances page and copy the Instance id of the Fortinet instance
+5. Navigate back to the instances page and copy the **Instance ID** of the Fortinet instance

    ![](images/instances.png)